Crystal Chute Moves on Pipe Dreams: Permutation indexing the Demazure Crystal

 To prove Theorem \ref{thm:AlgCor}, we relate $\pi_D$ with the sorting permutation $\pi_r$ from Theorem \ref{thm:main-rfc}.
-To obtain $\pi_r$ following \cite{assaf_demazure_2018}, we must apply a modification of Edelman-Greene insertion.
+To obtain $\pi_r$ following \cite{assaf_demazure_2018}, we must apply a modification of Edelman--Greene insertion.
 We thus continue by reviewing this insertion algorithm.

 In \cite{edelman_balanced_1987}, Edelman and Greene provide a Schur expansion for Stanley symmetric functions via an insertion algorithm for adding the letters of an ordered alphabet to a tableau, as follows.